NamitaWarang/Courserecsystem/README.md

 # Courserecsystem

 pip install streamlit_option_menu
-and use give data file only
+and use given data file only